bluesky66-dev/kibana/x-pack/plugins/stack_alerts/public/alert_types/geo_containment/readme.md

 Entity: {{context.entityId}} with document ID: {{context.entityDocumentId}} has been recorded at location: {{context.entityLocation}} in boundary: {{context.containingBoundaryName}}({{context.containingBoundaryId}}) at {{context.entityDateTime}}.
 This was detected by the alerting framework at: {{context.detectionDateTime}}.
 ```
 - At the bottom right, click `Save`.
 Your alert should now be created!
-- You should now be able to see alerts generated in your Kibana console log.
+- You should now be able to see alerts generated in your HyperSec Kibana console log.

 ### 9. Visually confirm your alerts with Maps
 - Creating layers